FAQ

 Cannon start

-Here the participants in the tournament are distributed over all the holes and start simultaneously from all the tees after a cannon shot.
+In this tournament, the participants are distributed over all the fairways and start simultaneously from all tees after a cannon shot.

 Lie